CHAPTER 7: MEN OR GOD?

 How do we differentiate in our lives between what are traditions or important tenets based on God’s word?
 It is quite possible the average Jew in Jesus’ day could not tell these two things apart for it was such a part of their culture.

 Is it the Law? or the Spirit of the law? or something else?

 Is it man’s law or God’s law?

 Are we looking at people pleasers or loving God through serving people?

-Are we trying to stay clear of negative consequences or having loyalty to God?
+Are we trying to stay clear of negative consequences or have loyalty to God?

-Is there control out if fear or instructive order to trust in God?
+Is there control out of fear or instructive order to trust in God?